 “Citizens, properly informed, did not want to transform the courts into a ‘power grab’ for one governor or one side or the other,” she said.
 “They recognized separation of powers, checks and balances—everything the National Constitution Center wants to emphasize.”

-Judge Anna Blackburne-Rigsby of the U.S. Court of Appeals for the D.C.
-Circuit, who currently serves as president of the National Association of Women Judges, offered a broader perspective on the difficult landscape faced by judges across the country.
+Judge Anna Blackburne-Rigsby of the District of Columbia Court of Appeals, who currently serves as president of the National Association of Women Judges, offered a broader perspective on the difficult landscape faced by judges across the country.

 “A lot of people just don’t know a lot about the judiciary and what judges do every day—until one of our loved ones, family members, [or] friends has to go into a courthouse.
 That is part of the problem,” she explained.
 “What judges and lawyers in the community need to do more is talk like this.”